Manningslay History, Family Crest & Coats of Arms

 "The oldest record of the family occurs in Domesday [Book] as Mannig (Suffolk)" The Hundredorum Rolls of 1273 list: Henry Maninge in Cambridgeshire; and Nicholas Mannyng in Kent.
 Later the Yorkshire Poll Tax Rolls of 1379 list Johannes Mannyng and Nora Mannyng.

 Mannings Heath is a village in the Horsham District of West Sussex, England.

 Early History of the Manningslay family

-Another 314 words (22 lines of text) covering the years 1300, 1630 and 1711 are included under the topic Early Manningslay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Manningslay research.
+Another 81 words (6 lines of text) covering the years 1300, 1630 and 1711 are included under the topic Early Manningslay History in all our PDF Extended History products and printed products wherever possible.

 Manningslay Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Manningslay family name include Manning, Maning, Mannings and others.

 Early Notables of the Manningslay family (pre 1700)